Responsibilities of the Faculty Member

 Section 3002 of the Education Law of the State of New York, as amended, requires in part that any United States citizen employed within the state as a teacher in a tax-supported or tax-exempt institution sign an oath or affirmation to support the Constitutions of the United States and of the State of New York.

-This oath or affirmation must be executed by every newly appointed teacher before the first class session and returned for filing with the records of the institution.
+This oath or affirmation must be executed by every newly appointed faculty member before the first class session and returned for filing with the records of the institution.

-The requisite form for complying with the law is available from the Office of Academic Appointments and in the offices of the deans of the schools and colleges (see the NYU Public Directory for contact information).
-Foreign nationals, of course, are not subject to this requirement.
+The requisite form for complying with the law is available from the Office of Academic Appointments and in the offices of the deans of the schools and colleges.
+Foreign nationals are not subject to this requirement.